joone/fosscomics/content/posts/6. The Origin of the Hacker Culture/index.md

 ---
 title: 6.
-The origin of the hacker culture
+The Origin of the Hacker Culture
 date: "2022-12-17"
 image: feature.png
 description: The origins of hacker culture trace back to the 1960s, starting with MIT's introduction of the PDP-1 computer.
 Early enthusiasts, often with backgrounds in mathematics, physics, or engineering, engaged in creating foundational software like Spacewar!, text editors, and music programs.
 This culture evolved into today's open-source hacker community, expanding with the advent of ARPAnet, the precursor to the internet...